 We talked with Denise Black, a social worker at Banner Behavioral Health Hospital in Scottsdale, AZ, to learn more.
 Here’s what she had to say about the differences between being helpful and being patronizing.

 “When an action is helpful, it feels like both parties are on equal footing.
 Being helpful comes from a genuine place, without any expectations in return.
-On the other hand, being patronizing is when you attempt to help and appear kind, but you do so with a superior attitude or in a condescending way.”
+On the other hand, patronizing behavior is when you attempt to help and appear kind, but you do so with a superior attitude or in a condescending way.”

 Watch out for these patronizing behaviors